Turn It Up (Pixie Lott album): Commercial performance

 Turn It Up debuted at number six on the UK Albums Chart, selling 25,652 copies in its first week.
 Following the album's re-release Turn It Up Louder on 18 October 2010, it rose from number 29 to number nine on 24 October with 15,114 copies sold.
-On 13 August 2010, the album was certified double Platinum by the British Phonographic Industry (BPI).
+On 19 November 2021, the album was certified triple platinum by the British Phonographic Industry (BPI), denoting sales of 900,000 units across the UK.
 In Ireland, Turn It Up debuted and peaked at number 18 on the Irish Albums Chart for the week ending 17 September 2009.

 The album saw modest success across continental Europe, reaching number 16 in Denmark, number 24 on the European Top 100 Albums chart, number 49 in Switzerland, number 60 in France, number 70 in Austria and Belgium's Wallonia, number 81 in Germany, number 92 in the Netherlands and number 99 in Belgium's Flanders.
 In Oceania, it peaked at number eight on the Australian Hitseekers Albums Chart and at number 30 in New Zealand.